Can My Boss Fire Me For Filing a Workers’ Compensation Claim in Georgia?

 Additionally, in order for an action to be deemed retaliatory, you would need to know that the reason for the action was to scare or intimidate you so that you don’t feel safe or secure enough to voice your wants and needs.
 Workers’ compensation is your right; stand up to get what you deserve.

 What If Your Employer Retaliates Against You?

 Although employers are forbidden from firing or retaliating against injured employees who decide to file for workers’ compensation, Georgia law does not say anything about firing or retaliating against workers who are getting those benefits.
 The extremely strong at-will statute in Georgia empowers the employer to terminate any employees who don’t have employment contracts.

-Call The Bader Law Firm at 678-562-5595 to discuss the details of your case; the consultation is free, and we can tell you about your rights and you can decide what route or options might work best for you in this case given your current circumstances.
+Call Bader Scott Injury Lawyers at 678-562-5595 to discuss the details of your case; the consultation is free, and we can tell you about your rights and you can decide what route or options might work best for you in this case given your current circumstances.